barchart/cmdty-pricing-network/docs/content/faq.md

 Various global Ag, Energy, Food and Freight companies are part of CPN.
 Please visit the [contributors section](/content/contributors) to see the current CPN memebers.

 #### What does you coverage look like?
-Our [website](https://www.barchart.com/cmdty/data/physical) lists all the datasets and reports available via CPN.
+All the datasets and reports available via CPN are listed [here](/content/contributors).

 #### Who do I contact for support issues?
 Please email mds@barchart.com and a ticket will be automatically generated to track your request.